codefromhezad/Squamagochi/README.md

 This is just a proof of concept.
 Kinda.
-I don't even where it goes.
+I don't even know where it goes.

+All assets are custom made (Yeah, the "obviously" you just thought wasn't necessary :/ That hurts man.
+I have feelings you know?)

 ## Latest version screenshot